strongloop/loopback4-example-microservices/README.md

 LoopBack v4 is moving to the well-known Model-(View-)Controller pattern, where the code responsible for data access and manipulation is separated from the code responsible for implementing the REST API.

 In loopback-next-example we demonstrate this loose coupling.
 The facade here uses a set of repositories one corresponding to each of the Account, Customer & Transaction microservice.
 These repositories are nothing but swagger connectors to the corresponding services running locally on the given ports, defined in swagger configurations of the services.
-These ports are 3001, 3002 & 3003 for Account, Customer and Transaction services respectively.
-The services along with the facade, reside in services folder.
-Each of the services has its own set of repositories, which can be connections to one or many other dependent services.
-In a typical scenario, there will atleast be one repository which represents the DB access for that model.
-In our loopback-next-example all the services Accout, Customer and Transaction have one repository that represents the DB access and uses the in memory database connector, to connect to the in memory db.

 ## Installation
 ### Prerequisites